nlhkabu/nlhkabu.github.io/_posts/2014-12-29-2014-my-year-of-python.md

 ### [Test-Driven Development with Python](http://chimera.labs.oreilly.com/books/1234000000754)

-Even though I've found that tutorial-books aren't my ideal learning tool, there is enough helpful content here to make following along worth while.
+Even though I've found that tutorial-books aren't my ideal learning tool, there is enough helpful content here to make following along worthwhile.
 There are lots of code examples (which I love) and the author does a really good job of selling the benefits of TDD.

 ### Two Scoops of Django